Living with HIV

 How Can You Prevent Transmitting HIV to Others?

 It’s natural to be concerned about potentially transmitting HIV to someone else.
 It’s important to know there are ways to prevent that.
-As noted above, the best thing you can do to prevent transmitting HIV through sex is to get on HIV treatment and get and keep an undetectable viral load.
+The best thing you can do to prevent transmitting HIV through sex is to get on HIV treatment and get and keep your viral load at an undetectable level.
 This is sometimes referred to as treatment as prevention (TasP) or undetectable equals untransmittable (U=U).

 It may take time to achieve an undetectable viral load.
 You will need to work with your provider to develop a treatment plan and manage it effectively.
-But almost everyone who takes HIV medicine as prescribed can achieve an undetectable viral load, usually within 6 months after starting treatment.
+Almost everyone who takes HIV medicine as prescribed can achieve an undetectable viral load, usually within 6 months after starting treatment.

 There are other ways to prevent transmitting HIV as well.
 Read our pages: